How to value our public lands?

 There’s a new sheriff in town with a bunch of new deputies.
 Joe Biden’s stance on public lands differs from that of his predecessor.
 Fair to say Interior Secretary Deb Haaland is very different from Ryan Zinke and David Bernhardt.
 More notable might be the differences between leadership at the Bureau of Land Management under the Biden and Trump administrations.

-Both Tracy-Stone Manning and Nada Culver bring very different backgrounds to the bureau than did William Perry Pendley, who was never confirmed and whose nomination to head the BLM was finally withdrawn.
-I do not know Stone-Manning, nominated last week to be BLM Director, though I’ve worked with others who do.
-I have worked on projects with Culver, the bureau’s new Deputy Director of Policy and Programs and interim director.
+Both Tracy Stone-Manning and Nada Culver bring very different backgrounds to the bureau than did William Perry Pendley, who was never confirmed and whose nomination to head the BLM was finally withdrawn.
+I do not know Stone-Manning, nominated last week to be BLM director, though I’ve worked with others who do.
+I have worked on projects with Culver, the bureau’s new deputy director of programs and interim director.
 Anyone concerned about the future of our public lands ought to celebrate both appointments.

 I don’t recall ever personally hugging a tree, though I’ve smiled and rejoiced while watching my oldest granddaughter do just that.
 I participated in annual assessment work on family mining claims near Crested Butte relinquished decades ago after years in inactivity and also come from a family that’s benefited from grazing rights on federal lands.